monetha/woocommerce/README.md

 When test mode is switched on all payment transactions will be made in Ropsten testnet.
 Make sure not to send money from Ropsten testnet wallet address.

+If you want to create a module from the contents of this repository, perform the actions below:

+1. `composer install`
+2. create a zip-archive of all the repository's contents.

+Then proceed with an installation like section "Technical guide" describes.

 ### If you have any questions or requests, feel free to ask them via support@monetha.io